-- (a) Except when necessary for take-off or landing, or except by permission from the appropriate authority, aircraft shall not be flown over the congested areas of cities, towns or settlements or over an open-air assembly of persons, unless at such a height as will permit, in the event of an emergency arising, a landing to be made without undue hazard to persons or property on the surface. - (b) The minimum heights for VFR flights shall be those specified in CAR 180.201 (6) and minimum levels for IFR shall be those specified in CAR 180.301 (2).
+(a) Except when necessary for take-off or landing, or except by permission from the appropriate authority, aircraft shall not be flown over the congested areas of cities, towns or settlements or over an open-air assembly of persons, unless at such a height as will permit, in the event of an emergency arising, a landing to be made without undue hazard to persons or property on the surface.

+Note. - See CAR 180.201 (6) for minimum heights for VFR flights and CAR 180.301 (2) for minimum levels for IFR flights.